simonpcouch/gbfs/README.md

   - The main wrapper function in the package, `get_gbfs`, will grab every dataset for a given city.
 (We call the functions to grab individual datasets above for clarity.)
-  - We set `output = "return"` in all of the above calls—if you leave the output argument as default and supply a directory, `gbfs` will save the dataframes in your local files.
+  - In the above lines, we output the datasets as returned dataframes.
+    If you’d rather save the output to your local files, check out the `directory` and `return` arguments.
   - When the `output` argument is left as default in `get_free_bike_status` and `get_station_status` (the functions for the `dynamic` dataframes,) and a dataframe already exists at the given path, `gbfs` will row bind the dataframes, allowing for the capability to accumulate large datasets over time.
+  - If you’re not sure if your city supplies `gbfs` feeds, you might find the `get_gbfs_cities` and `get_which_gbfs_feeds` functions useful.